Clelia-M/WellFit/README.md

 # Key Features

-- Find recipe ideas for vegetarian and gluten free options.
-- Search for recipes by including or excluding ingredients.
-- Select a cuisine of your choice.
+- Calculate how many calories are in the food you have consumed.
+- Work out your 1RM (one rep max).
+- Work out your BMI (Body mass index).
+- Work out your BRM (Basal metabolic rate).
-- Watch extra recipe videos from Youtube.
+- Watch workout videos from Youtube.

 # Workflow

-1. The user types the name of a dish, including or excluding ingredients and they choose a specific cuisine.
+1. The user types the name of the food they have consumed.
-2. This triggers the Spoonacular API to show 6 recipes ideas.
+2. This triggers the Calories Burned API.
-3. In the Videos Ideas section, the YouTube API is triggered to show other 6 video recips ideas for general vegetarian gluten free dishes.
+3. In the Videos Ideas section, the YouTube API is triggered to show 3 video ideas for general workouts.

 ## Link to deployed Application